stoeps13/connections-doc/source/admin/admin/t_admin_search_restore_index_single_node.md

     SearchService.enableAllTasks()
     ```

+    !!! note
-    **Note:** If you don't want to enable all tasks \(for example, if some tasks were disabled before you started these steps and you want to keep them disabled\), use the SearchService.enableTask\(String taskName\) command instead to enable one task at a time.
+    If you don't want to enable all tasks \(for example, if some tasks were disabled before you started these steps and you want to keep them disabled\), use the SearchService.enableTask\(String taskName\) command instead to enable one task at a time.

     The next indexing task to run resumes indexing at the point at which the restored index was last successfully indexed.